mazzzystar/disco-diffusion-wrapper/README.md

 # disco-diffusion-wrapper
-A [disco diffusion](https://github.com/alembics/disco-diffusion) wrapper that could run on your own GPU with a batch  of input text.
+Implementation of a [disco diffusion](https://github.com/alembics/disco-diffusion) wrapper that could run on your own GPU with a batch  of input text.

 ## What this repo did